SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You don't have to worry about this too much as the signs in each terminal will take you to the right location.

-If you are arriving from an international destination, your process is a bit easier.
+If you are arriving on an international flight, your process is a bit easier.

 Simply head to the Departures/Ticketing Level.

-You can also take a taxi from the airport in San Francisco to Fisherman's Wharf.
+You can also take a taxi from the San Francisco airport to Fisherman's Wharf.

 The upside to this option is that you will have a more experienced driver than those driving the rideshare services (in most cases).
 They drive professional cars, so you know what you'll get from this service.